ajarkas/diabetes-predict-classifiication/README.md

 # Comparative Analysis of Classification Algorithms to Predict Diabetes in Individuals

-- Comparing, hyper-tuning, and evaluating Neural Nets, k-NNs, and SVMs for Loan Approval predictions
+- Comparing, hyper-tuning, and evaluating Neural Nets, k-NNs, and SVMs for Diabetes predictions/classification

 ## Overview